dasch-swiss/dsp-api/docs/03-apis/api-v2/query-language.md

 ### Using the Complex Schema

-To write a query in the complex schema, use the `knora-api` ontology in the complex schema, and use the complex schema for any other Knora ontologies the query refers to, e.g.:
+To write a query in the complex schema, use the `knora-api` ontology in the complex schema, and use the complex schema for any other DSP ontologies the query refers to, e.g.:

 ```